camsaul/whitespace-linter/README.md

 `:paths` accepts either strings, symbols, or a collection of multiple strings/symbols.

-`:include-patterns` and `:exclude-patterns` accept either Strings or regex literals Accepts either string or regex literal (regex literals cannot be embedded in EDN).
+`:include-patterns` and `:exclude-patterns` accept either Strings or regex literals (regex literals cannot be embedded in EDN, so use string equivalents instead).

 # Extensibility